Standing Rock: Art and Solidarity

 About the Exhibition

-Through the exhibit Standing Rock: Art and Solidarity, poster art, T-shirts, and photographs will demonstrate the immediacy of the protests and conflicts as they have unfolded, while a video art piece by the Native collaborators of the Winter Count Collective will explore the broader meanings of these events.
+Through the new display Standing Rock: Art and Solidarity, poster art, clothing, and photographs demonstrate the immediacy of the protests and conflicts as they have unfolded, while a video art piece by the Native collaborators of Winter Count explores the broader meanings of these events.
 In the context of the Autry’s broader galleries, this display echoes a long history of conflict between a settler society and Indigenous nations in the American West.

 Learn more about the exhibit's context and content through this KCET article written by Josh Garrett-Davis, the Autry's Gamble Assistant Curator of Western History, Pop Culture, & Firearms.
 KCET's online series offers additional maps, videos, and photos related to the Dakota Access Pipeline.